 Reasons to Notify Your Insurance Company

 The purpose of this requirement is to ensure the insurance company has the ability to investigate the facts of an accident.
+Even when you don’t personally file a claim, the other driver may file a claim with your insurance carrier.
 Before they make a decision on accepting or denying coverage, carriers will perform their own investigation.

 Because these investigations are time-sensitive, insurance companies require their drivers to notify them of a crash as soon as possible.
-The failure to notify your insurance company could have real consequences.
+You don’t need to contact them from the scene, but you should call as soon as possible after an accident.
+Failure to notify your insurance company could have real consequences.
 It could lead to the denial of your insurance claim or even the cancellation of your entire policy.

 You Do Not Have to Notify the Other Driver’s Carrier